Jon8RFC/NfcScreenOff/README.md

 # NFCScreenOff

-## TEMPORARY 2023-07-21
+## TEMPORARY 2023-08-19
-I'll get things squared away in the next 2 weeks, server-side, and then drop in the new version
+I'm securing some server bandwidth, then I'll release this and open up the server.

-I suspected lapwat abandoned the project after many months of no contact, so I learned a lot in the last ~3 weeks.
+I suspected lapwat abandoned the project after many months of no contact, so I learned a lot thinking I'd run a server.
+Their server has been down a few days again so I'm stepping up my efforts.
-Now, it's all but a waste since it's too much to try and redo separately as numerous pull requests and convince him to merge into his patcher and server.

-But, I don't like my ~300 hours of effort and learning to be for naught, so I'll toss it up since I've spent the last 4-5 days fine-tuning and testing.

 ---
 Read NFC tags when screen is off.
 Disable NFC tagging sound.